QualityCroissant/Fox-Virtual-Machine/README.md

 <h3>Licensing</h3>

 All source code composing FVM is distributed under the MPL 2.0 license.
-FVM also statically links GLFW, as of v0.6-alpha, which is distributed under the zlib/libpng license.
-The licenses in their entirety can be found within the LICENSE file.
+FVM also dynamically links GLFW, as of v0.4-alpha, which is distributed under the zlib/libpng license.

+**GLFW is distributed under the following license:**

+  Copyright © 2002-2006 Marcus Geelnard

+  Copyright © 2006-2019 Camilla Löwy

+  This software is provided ‘as-is’, without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

+  Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

+      The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

+      Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

+      This notice may not be removed or altered from any source distribution.